LisRosnes/ARIA_research/README.md

 - `features.csv` (or your chosen output filename) — feature table produced by `feature_extraction.py`.
 - `univariate_results.csv` — summary of statistical tests and p-values.
 - `univariate_plots/` — directory with PNG plots for significant features.

-## Notes and Recommendations

-- Creating a fresh conda environment for Python 3.11 is recommended to avoid dependency conflicts.
-- After upgrading Python, run a quick smoke test of both scripts with a small sample to confirm packages and I/O behavior.
-- If you rely on Excel input, ensure `openpyxl` is installed and your sheet/column names match the arguments.

-## Contact

-If you have questions or want enhancements (e.g., CLI flags for `univariate_analysis.py`), open an issue or reach out to the repository owner.